Chemnitz: Meissen and Saxony

 In 1307, the town became subordinate to the Margraviate of Meissen, the predecessor of the Saxon state.
-In medieval times, Chemnitz became a centre of textile production and trade.
-More than one third of the population worked in textile production.
-In 1356 the Margraviate was succeeded by the Electorate of Saxony.
+In 1356, the Margraviate was succeeded by the Electorate of Saxony.
+After receiving the bleaching privilege in 1357, Chemnitz developed into a regional centre of weaving, linen manufacturing, and textile trade.
+More than one-third of the population worked in textile production.

-Geologist Georgius Agricola (1494–1555), author of several significant works on mining and metallurgy including the landmark treatise De Re Metallica, became city physician of Chemnitz in 1533 and lived here until his death in 1555.
-In 1546 he was elected a Burgher of Chemnitz and in the same year also was appointed Burgomaster (lord mayor), serving again in 1547, 1551, and 1553.
-In spite of having been a leading citizen of the city, when Agricola died in 1555 the Protestant Duke denied him burial in the city's cathedral due to Agricola's allegiance to his Roman Catholic faith.
+Geologist Georgius Agricola (1494–1555), author of several significant works on mining and metallurgy, including the landmark treatise De re metallica, became city physician of Chemnitz in 1533 and lived here until his death in 1555.
+In 1546, he was elected a Burgher of Chemnitz, and in the same year, was also appointed Burgomaster (lord mayor), serving again in 1547, 1551, and 1553.
+Despite having been a leading citizen of the city, when Agricola died in 1555, the Protestant Duke denied him burial in the city's cathedral due to Agricola's allegiance to his Roman Catholic faith.
 Agricola's friends arranged for his remains to be buried in more sympathetic Zeitz, approximately 50 km away.

-Chemnitz became a famous trading and textile manufacturing town.
+In 1639, during the Thirty Years' War, the Swedish army defeated Saxon and Imperial forces at the Battle of Chemnitz.

-In 1806, with the end of the Holy Roman Empire, the Electorate was renamed as the Kingdom of Saxony, and this survived until the revolutions of 1918 which followed the Armistice ending the First World War.
+In 1806, with the end of the Holy Roman Empire, the Electorate was renamed as the Kingdom of Saxony, and this survived until the revolutions of 1918, which followed the Armistice ending the First World War.

 By the early 19th century, Chemnitz had become an industrial centre (sometimes called "the Saxon Manchester", Sächsisches Manchester, /de/).
 Important industrial companies were founded by Richard Hartmann, Louis Schönherr and Johann von Zimmermann.
-Chemnitz became a centre of innovation in the kingdom of Saxony and later in Germany.
+Chemnitz became a centre of innovation in the Kingdom of Saxony and later in the German Reich.
 In 1913, Chemnitz had a population of 320,000 and, like Leipzig and Dresden, was larger at that time than today.
-After losing inhabitants due to the First World War Chemnitz grew rapidly again and reached its all-time peak of 360,250 inhabitants in 1930.
+After losing inhabitants due to the First World War, Chemnitz grew rapidly again and reached its all-time peak of 360,250 inhabitants in 1930.
 Thereafter, growth was stalled by the world economic crisis.

 Weimar Republic

-As a working-class industrial city, Chemnitz was a powerful center of socialist political organization after the First World War.
+As a working-class industrial city, Chemnitz was a powerful centre of socialist political organisation after the First World War.
 At the foundation of the German Communist Party the local Independent Social Democratic Party of Germany voted by 1,000 votes to three to break from the party and join the Communist Party behind their local leaders, Fritz Heckert and Heinrich Brandler.
 In March 1919 the German Communist Party had over 10,000 members in the city of Chemnitz.
-Chemnitz was one of the big German industrial centers.
-Due to the export traffic a modern marshalling yard was erected 1929 in Chemnitz-Hilbersdorf.
+Chemnitz was one of the big German industrial centres.
+Due to the export traffic a modern marshalling yard was erected in 1929 in Chemnitz-Hilbersdorf.
 At that time it was a leading city in the European textile market.
-Auto Union (today Audi) was founded 1932 in Chemnitz.
+Auto Union (today Audi) was founded in 1932 in Chemnitz.